Medically reviewed by Angela Sheddan, FNP-BC

 There are resources for all of these things, including anxiety podcasts, meditation and breathing apps, exercise trackers and even to-do lists that may help you organize your morning anxiety coping system.

-You might also consider talking to a healthcare professional about online counseling and medication options.
+You might also consider talking to a healthcare professional about online therapy and medication options.

 Try as you might to stay in bed forever, morning always comes eventually.
 And if you experience morning anxiety, experiencing it can seem inevitable as the sun rising.